pmndrs/zustand/docs/immutable-state-and-merging.md

+---
-# Immutable state and merging
+title: Immutable state and merging
+nav: 2
+---

 Like `useState`, we need to update state immutably.